opnsense/docs/source/manual/how-tos/two_factor.rst

 ---------------------------
 Step 3 - Add or modify user
 ---------------------------
-For this example we will create a new user, go to **System->Access-Users** and click on the plus sign in the lower right corner.
+For this example we will create a new user, go to :menuselection:`System --> Access --> Users` and click on the plus sign in the lower right corner.

 Enter a **Username** and **Password** and fill in the other fields just as you would